dlatk/dlatk/doc/source/fwinterface/fwflag_feat_colloc_filter.rst

 Argument and Default Value
 ==========================

-This filters multigram features based on their PMI value/(number of words -1) and creates a new feature table that contains only the multi grams that were above a given threshold.
-The PMI value for a bigram b composed of word1 followed by word2 is calculated as follows:
+PMI threshold will be set to it's default which is 3.0 (overridden by :doc:`fwflag_set_pmi_threshold`)

 Details
 =======

-This filters multigram features based on their PMI value/(number of words :doc:`fwflag_1`) and creates a new feature table that contains only the multi grams that were above a given threshold.
+This filters multigram features based on their PMI value/(number of words - 1) and creates a new feature table that contains only the multi grams that were above a given threshold.
 The PMI value for a bigram b composed of word1 followed by word2 is calculated as follows:

 In this case  is the number of times x shows up divided by the total number of words in a document.